-I really enjoy stenciling it’s so relaxing and makes such a wonderful statement.
+I really enjoy stenciling because it’s relaxing and makes such a wonderful statement.

-After the letters dry you’re going to feed the ribbon through the back side of the board and strap it around the base of the Mason jar.
+After the letters dry feed the ribbon through the back side of the board and strap it around the base of the Mason jar.
 I also added a thin piece of wire first for additional support.

-If cut flowers aren’t your thing then switch out the Mason jar with a clay pot and add some cute pansies or primroses.
-It’s spring have fun with it.
+If cut flowers aren’t your thing then switch out the Mason jar with a clay pot and add some cute pansies or primroses which are perfect for spring.